 Chaplains and Campus Ministers are available at critical times to facilitate rites of passage — weddings, funerals, and memorial services.

+The First Responder Chaplains, while anchored in the hospital system, are heavily embedded in many partner organizations are skilled at providing trauma-sensitive spiritual care to individuals and communities who have been impacted by any emergency, crisis, trauma, or disaster.
 The Wake Forest Baptist Medical Center (WFBMC) has created a team of first-responder chaplains to provide trauma-sensitive spiritual care to individuals and communities who have been impacted by any emergency, crisis, trauma, or disaster.